What are castles?

 - Print off and colour in these castle pictures

-- Build your own medieval castle out of cardboard and paper
+- Build your own medieval castle out of cardboard

 - Create your own coat of arms